Tests required to detect breast cancer are as follows:

 This test uses a slightly thicker needle to remove small cores of tissue and is carried out under local anaesthesia.

-A cure biopsy gives us a more certain diagnosis of breast cancer and also gives information about the type of cancer.
+A core biopsy gives us a more certain diagnosis of breast cancer and also gives information about the type of cancer.
 The additional tests performed on the core samples also help us in guiding treatment.

 A core biopsy is very important in patients in whom neoadjuvant therapy is being considered, as we know the exact diagnosis and sometimes, the tumour completely disappears post therapy.